Cruise Disembarkation Day Blunders

-I would normally say aim for noon or later because even if you’re getting off the ship quite late, you’ve still got time to get to the airport and get on board.
+I would normally say aim for noon or later.
+Then, even if you’re getting off the ship quite late, you’ve still got time to get to the airport and get on board.

-The other mistake that people make, and this is one thing that I see particularly when working with agents, is they try and book you on a flight that’s too late, so you waste a complete day.
+The other mistake that people make, and this is one thing that I see particularly when working with agents, is they try and book you on a flight that’s too late.
+So you end up wasting a complete day.

 Most airlines only open their check-in desk two hours before a flight, so the danger is if you’ve got a flight late afternoon or early evening, you could be sitting at the airport for many hours hanging around until check-in opens before you can go through.

-The next blunder that people make is that they just accept the time they’re given.
+The next cruise disembarkation day blunder that people make is that they just accept the time they’re given.

-So, you might want to get off early because you want to go sightseeing or get to that flight, or you actually might want to get off late, because you’re checking into a hotel and you can’t check in until two o’clock or whatever.
+You might want to get off early because you want to go sightseeing or get to that flight, or you might want to get off late because you’re checking into a hotel and you can’t check in until two o’clock, or whatever.

 #5 Not carefully checking your statement

-The fifth big blunder that people make is not carefully checking their statement before they get off the ship.
+The fifth big cruise disembarkation day blunder that people make is not carefully checking their statement before they get off the ship.
 Normally, you can check it online.

-There’s lots of apps you can go to get services and check it during the cruise, which I recommend you do so, because any errors you can pick it up quite early on.
+There’s lots of apps you can use to get services and check it during the cruise.
+Which I recommend you do so.
+That way, any errors can be picked up quite early on.
 Usually, you’ll get a statement delivered to you overnight.

-Check it really, really carefully because once you’re off the ship, trying to correct errors is almost impossible.
+Check it very carefully because once you’re off the ship, trying to correct errors is almost impossible.

-It’s really difficult to do, and I have stories from so many people that have ended up with all sorts of charges which they dispute, but they didn’t check really carefully.
+I have stories from so many people that have ended up with all sorts of charges which they dispute, but they didn’t check their statement carefully.

 Nowadays, because of technology, you can check as you go.

-If you don’t have an app, I always go and get guest services to print me out an invoice at various points in time.
+If you don’t have an app, I always go and get guest services to print me out an invoice at various points during the cruise.
 But check your invoice before you get off.